joshuar49/EvilSmurf2/DBD_Code/Raspberry_Project/notes.md

 1. I need to make both the client and server call the btscanner func
 2. Add bluesnarffing features to the programs

+### Date: 02/16/2023

+- Made some updates to the shell script
+    - Immma think of some new things to add to it to make it look more interesting like a logo or something
+- I need to make some changes to the README to incorporate the the new files and where they need to be located
+- Ill see if someone in the team can help me spell check the readme for the presentation for next week
+- After this i need to add the btscan function to the main client and server program to assign mac addresses
+- Lastly i need to record a new video for the presentation